Our Christmas Candle Wreath

 Our Altar Cloths

-Our most recent frontal, in green (pictured above), was commissioned in 2011 by the Cadbury family and dedicated to Rebecca and Terry.
+Our new frontal, in green, was commissioned in 2011 by the Cadbury family and dedicated to Rebecca and Terry.
 Our old pale green damask frontal with gold cross was commissioned in 1980 for St James centenary and was embroidered by Diana Griffith, Nancy Sharp, Copper Brett-Powell and Dorothy Trevaskis.
 Green frontals are used at 'ordinary' times of the year.

 The purple frontal is used during Lent, Advent and on Ash Wednesday.
 Ours was created using a variety of fabrics, including linen, gold lurex ribbon and dupion silk, in 1960 embroidered by Diana Griffith, Nancy Sharp, Kate Love, Jean Taket, Margaret Gutteridge and Katrina Collins.